terodox/terodox.tech/content/posts/2019-09-15--web-components-part-3/index.md

 There was a LOT in this post, and that speaks to the power of slots when building Web Components.

-We learned about _default_ slots vs named slots, multiple elements in a single slot, how to programmatically access slot events and slot contents.
-In short, you are ready to go out an experiment with slots to start creating composable and re-usable Web Components!
+We learned about _default_ slots vs named slots, multiple elements in a single slot, and how to programmatically access slot events and slot contents.
+In short, you are ready to go out and experiment with slots to start creating composable and re-usable Web Components!

 ## Part 4 - Styling the shadow DOM (Coming Soon!)